developer-zebra/developer-zebra-site/src/simulscan/1-1/guide/setup/index.md

 * Control SimulScan's ability to decode and parse data
 * Determine how acquired data is consumed by an application

-At least one Template must be present and selected within SimulScan before the tool can be used; a number of [generic Templates](#usewithdatawedge) are included.
-Zebra also provides [industry-specific templates](../templates) for partners to downloaded and modify as needed.
+At least one Template must be present and selected within SimulScan before the tool can be used; a number of [generic Templates](#usewithdatawedge) are included. <!--Zebra also provides [industry-specific templates](../templates) for partners to downloaded and modify as needed.-->

 For use cases in which generic or pre-built templates are unsuitable, custom Templates can be easily creating using the cloud-based [Template Builder](../templatebuilder) tool.
 See the Template Builder guide for more information about Templates.